|She was reaching for the treetops.|

 |Giraffe along the road.|

-What I need to do now is settle down for the remainder of the day as we discuss our options in order to come up with a suitable plan that we can live with.
-By no means is this situation untenable, nor a major crisis.
+I need to settle down for the remainder of the day as we discuss our options to come up with a suitable plan that we can live with.
+By no means is this situation untenable, nor a significant crisis.
 It’s more annoying than anything.
 We’ll get over it.

 But, for today, I must reserve going into the details until such time in the next 24-hours that we’ve had an opportunity to review our options and come to a logical and practical solution.